scds/text-analysis-2/index.md

 ## Workshop duration

-Going through the workshop from start to finish (and you need not necessarily!) will take you approximately 2 hours to complete, depending on your familiarity with Python and whether you are working with your own dataset alongside the sample corpus.
+Going through the workshop from start to finish (and you need not necessarily!) will take you approximately 1 hour to complete, depending on your familiarity with Python and whether you are working with your own dataset alongside the sample corpus.

 <br />
 Next --> [Preparation](preparation.html)